TinyD\'ej\`aVu: Smaller RAM and Faster Inference with Neural Networks on MCUs for Sensor Data Streams: Methodology

 \subsection{Transform Neural Network as Cascade \acp{SSM}}

-After extracting operator parameters during temporal analysis, all temporal operators in the SSM-subgraph are transformed into the corresponding \acp{SSM} to support efficient sequential inference.
+After extracting operator parameters during temporal analysis, all temporal operators in the \ac{SSM}-subgraph are transformed into the corresponding \acp{SSM} to support efficient sequential inference.
 By expressing each operator as a time-recursive update of internal states, we avoid buffering large input windows and instead maintain only the current hidden state.

 This transformation enables the network to process input tokens incrementally, making it highly suitable for resource-constrained or low-latency scenarios such as online streaming.
-The result is a cascade of compact, recurrent SSM layers that collectively mimic the behavior of the original model with significantly reduced memory requirements.
+The result is a cascade of compact, recurrent \ac{SSM} layers that collectively mimic the behavior of the original model with significantly reduced memory requirements.

-During model inference, the computation of \methodName is split into two stage:
+During model inference, the computation of \methodName is split into two stages: